North Carolina Veterinary Response Corps

 The North Carolina Veterinary Response Corps (NCVRC) is a Department of Agriculture and Consumer Services initiative in partnership with the North Carolina Veterinary Medical Association and the North Carolina State University College of Veterinary Medicine.
 It is a volunteer group of professionals from the animal care community who are trained to help improve preparedness and response to disaster events that affect livestock and companion animals in NC.

-The mission of the North Carolina Veterinary Response Corps is to train and coordinate volunteer veterinary professionals to assist local officials during animal emergencies in order to preserve animal well-being and protect public health and welfare.
+The mission of the North Carolina Veterinary Response Corps is to train and coordinate volunteer veterinary professionals to assist local officials during emergencies in order to preserve animal well-being and protect public health and welfare.

 The response of these specially trained volunteers will provide much needed help to people and animals in the impacted areas and mitigate the negative impacts at the local, state, and national levels.